About

 2017

-first employee
+The Grants Hub’s first employee joined

-The Grants Hubβs first employee!
+The Grants Hub’s first employee!
 Growing a self-funded startup to the point of being able to provide someone else with work was a huge milestone.
 The team has continued to grow since that very first employee, our Grants Researcher.

 2021